dtgreene/ivy2/README.md

 - `agent on`
 - `default-agent`

-Turn on the printer and wait abotu 30 seconds.
+Turn on the printer and wait about 30 seconds.
 Then enable scanning:
 - `scan on`

 You should start to see local Bluetooth devices popping up.
 Most of the devices will just show a mac address but the printer should have the name listed as well making it easy to spot.
 You should see something like this: